 Dr. Hohlmann has contributed to the construction of the CMS detector at the Large Hadron Collider (LHC) at CERN, the European Center for Particle Physics, in Geneva, Switzerland.
 With his research group at Florida Tech, he calibrated and commissioned an alignment system for the CMS experiment for monitoring the exact positions of the Endcap Muon System using a variety of analog and optical sensors.
 Using data from the system Hohlmann's students have aligned muon chambers of the CMS experiment to sub-millimeter accuracy.

-Since the turn-on of the CMS detector in 2009, he conducts searches for new particles such as the new gauge boson, Z', with his graduate students.
+After the turn-on of the CMS detector in 2009, he conducted searches for new particles such as the new gauge boson, Z', and for decays of Higgs boson into two tau leptons in the dimuon final state with his graduate students.
+Currently, he is searching for long-lived dark matter particles that decay into dimuons.

 Dr. Hohlmann also researches advanced gaseous particle detectors, such as GEM detectors for muon tomography of nuclear contraband as Homeland Security application and for an upgrade of the forward muon system of CMS.

-With his students he has constructed and operates Florida Tech's most powerful computing cluster with over 180 CPU cores and about 100 TB of data storage that is used for detailed simulations of these detectors using the GEANT4 simulation toolkit.
+With his students he has constructed and operates a computing cluster with over 180 CPU cores, 100 TB of data storage, and 10 Gbs data links that is used for detailed simulations of particle detectors using the GEANT4 simulation toolkit.
 The same cluster also serves as an official Tier-3 production site on the Open Science Grid.
-In June 2010, the site was reported as the world's largest Tier-3 site used by the CMS experiment.
+Back in June 2010, the site was reported as the world's largest Tier-3 site used by the CMS experiment.

 Hohlmann M. with K. Gnanvo, et al., Detection and Imaging of High-Z Materials with a Muon Tomography Station Using GEM Detectors, Proc. of IEEE Nucl.
 Sci.
 Symp.
 2010, Knoxville, TN, 2010.

-Hohlmann, M., Guragain, S., and Gomez, G. with the CMS Collab., Aligning the CMS Muon Chambers with the Muon Alignment System during an Extended Cosmic Ray Run, J. Inst.
+Hohlmann, M., Guragain, S., and Gomez, G. with the CMS Coll., Aligning the CMS Muon Chambers with the Muon Alignment System during an Extended Cosmic Ray Run, J. Inst.
 5:T03019, 2010.

 Hohlmann, M., et al., GEANT4 Simulation of a Cosmic Ray Muon Tomography System with Micro-Pattern Gas Detectors for the Detection of High-Z Materials, IEEE Trans.
 Nucl.
 Sci.
 56, 2009.

 Hohlmann, M. with H. Albrecht, et al., Aging Studies for the large honeycomb drift tube system of the Outer Tracker of HERA-B, Nucl.
 Instr. and Meth.
-A515, 2003.
+A515 (2003) 155.

 Hohlmann, M. with T. Affolder, et al. (CDF Coll.), Search for the Charged Higgs Boson in the Decays of Top Quark Pairs in the eτ and μτ Channels at √s = 1.8 TeV, Phys.
 Rev. D 62, 2000.